A busy week

 I’m not suggesting that we all need to publicly air our troubles or talk constantly of deep and meaningful’s but if we wish to overcome difficulties it’s important to (a) face who we truly are (b) learn the skills to communicate authentically to those we love (c) go easy on ourselves (d) admit that we’re not alone (e) realise that it’s ok and not a crime to ask for help.
 Otherwise, like me; we tend repeat lessons until learnt and that can be a long, crummy & painful class.

-Since the Illumni Speech I’ve done many such talks all over Australia mostly to corporations and rural communities.
+Since the Illumni Speech I’ve done 100's and 100's of such talks all over Australia mostly to corporations and rural communities.
 Both of these environments are radically different but the problems of mental health are the same.
 In the country there’s the attitude of ‘she’ll be right mate’ and in business ‘you’re only as good as your last deal’.

 There’s no room for ‘I’m not happy and I have no idea why’ or ‘help!’